Witt vectors, semirings, and total positivity: Introduction

 where $p_1,\dots,p_n$ are the first $n$ primes, and the transition maps are given by projections $W_{(p),\infty}(A)\to A$ onto the first component.
 (A non-obvious fact is that the $p$-typical functors commute with each other, up to canonical isomorphism; so in fact the ordering of the primes here is unimportant.)
 This has an adelic flavor, and indeed it is possible to unify the crystalline cohomologies for all primes using a (``relative'') de Rham--Witt complex for the big Witt vectors.
 However the cohomology of this complex is determined by the crystalline cohomologies and the comparison maps to algebraic de Rham cohomology; so the big de Rham--Witt cohomology does not, on its own, provide any new information.

 But because of this adelic flavor, it is natural to ask whether the infinite prime plays a role.
-The answer is yes, and the purpose of this chapter is to explore how it does, at least as related to positivity, which we will regard as $p$-adic integrality for the infinite prime.
-We will have nothing to say about other aspects of the infinite prime, such as archimedean norms or a Frobenius operator at $p=\infty$.
+The answer is yes---big Witt vectors naturally accommodate positivity, which we will regard as $p$-adic integrality at the infinite prime.
+On the other hand, we will have little to say about other aspects of the infinite prime, such as archimedean norms or a Frobenius operator at $p=\infty$.

 To explain this in more detail, we need to recall some basics of the theory of symmetric functions.
 The big Witt vector functor is represented, as a set-valued functor, by the free polynomial ring $\Lambda_\bZ=\bZ[h_1,h_2,\dots]$.
 So as sets, we have